fkayira/fkayira/README.md

 - 👋 Hi, I’m @fkayira
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in application & web development
-- 🌱 I’m currently learning Python, R and Java
+- 🌱 I’m currently learning Python, C# and JavaScript
-- 💞️ I’m looking to collaborate on any Data Science topics.
+- 💞️ I’m looking to collaborate on any development projects.
-- 📫 How to reach me: finias.kayira@gmail.com
+- 📫 How to reach me: finias.kayira@gmail.com, +16019181514, www.finias.site

 <!---
 fkayira/fkayira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.